 [16] classified the superficial palmar arch into 2 types.
-Type 1 in which additional branches from the forearm participate in the for- mation of the arch or replace the radial in its composition.
-Type 2 in which there is no true arch, the arteries which should participate in its formation and in some cases the additional ones also, failing to anastomose and each giving rise independently to a certain number of digital branches in a somewhat fan like manner.
+Type 1, in which additional branches from the forearm participate in the formation of the arch or replace the radial in its composition.
+Type 2, in which there is no true arch, the arteries which should participate in its formation and in some cases the additional ones also, failing to anastomose and each giving rise independently to a certain number of digital branches in a somewhat fan-like manner.
 The superficial palmar arch seen in the present case is Huber’s Type 1.
-Coleman and Anson [17] elaborated more on superficial palmar arch and reclassified it as follows : Group I : Complete arch.
-It can be further divided into five types : Type A : The classical radio ulnar arch is formed by superficial palmar branch of radial artery and the larger ulnar artery.
-Type B : This arch is formed entirely by ulnar artery.
-Type C : Mediano ulnar arch is composed of ulnar artery and an enlarged median artery.
-Type D : Radio-mediano-ulnar arch in which 3 vessels enter into the formation of arch.
-Type E : It consists of a well formed arch initiated by ulnar artery and completed by a large sized vessel derived from deep arch.
-The latter vessel comes to superficial level at the base of the thenar eminence of join the ulnar artery.
-Group II : Incomplete arch : When the contributing arteries to the superficial arch do not anastomose or when the ulnar artery fails to reach the thumb and index finger, the arch is incom- plete.
+Coleman and Anson [17] elaborated more on the superficial palmar arch and reclassified it as follows : Group I : Complete arch.
+It can be further divided into five types : Type A : The classical radio ulnar arch is formed by the superficial palmar branch of the radial artery and the larger ulnar artery.
+Type B : This arch is formed entirely by the ulnar artery.
+Type C : Mediano ulnar arch is composed of the ulnar artery and an enlarged median artery.
+Type D : Radio-mediano-ulnar arch in which 3 vessels enter into the formation of the arch.
+Type E : It consists of a well-formed arch initiated by the ulnar artery and completed by a large-sized vessel derived from deep arch.
+The latter vessel comes to superficial level at the base of the thenar eminence to join the ulnar artery.
+Group II : Incomplete arch: When the contributing arteries to the superficial arch do not anastomose or when the ulnar artery fails to reach the thumb and index finger, the arch is incomplete.
 It can be further divided into 4 types.
-Type A : Both superficial palmar branch of radial artery and ulnar artery take part in supplying palm and fingers but in doing so, fail to anastomose.
-Type B : Only the ulnar artery forms superficial palmar arch.
-The arch is incom- plete in the sense that the ulnar artery does not take part in the supply of thumb and index finger.
-Type C : Superficial vessels re- ceive contributions from both median and ulnar arteries but without anastomosis.
-Type D : Radial, median and ulnar artery all give origin to superficial vessels but do not anastomose.
+Type A : Both superficial palmar branch of the radial artery and ulnar artery take part in supplying the palm and fingers, but in doing so, fail to anastomose.
+Type B : Only the ulnar artery forms the superficial palmar arch.
+The arch is incomplete in the sense that the ulnar artery does not take part in the supply of thumb and index finger.
+Type C : Superficial vessels re- receive contributions from both median and ulnar arteries but without anastomosis.
+Type D : Radial, median and ulnar arteries all give origin to superficial vessels but do not anastomose.
 The superficial palmar arch seen in the present case is Coleman and Anson’s Type

-B. Since the superficial palmar arch is the main source of arterial supply to the palm, the details about its possible variations is im- portant for the hand surgeons.
-The knowledge is important while performing the superficial dissections and to the radiologists while performing the angiographic procedures.
-The morphology of arterial arches of hand is important for microvascular surgeons as well as orthopaedicians [18].
-The clamping of radial artery is contraindicat- ed in cases of deficient collateral flow through the ulnar artery, as it can lead to ischemia and gangrene of the fingers [19].
+B. Since the superficial palmar arch is the main source of arterial supply to the palm, the details about its possible variations are important for the hand surgeons.
+The knowledge is important while performing the superficial dissections and for the radiologists while performing the angiographic procedures.
+The morphology of the arterial arches of the hand is important for microvascular surgeons as well as orthopaedicians [18].
+The clamping of the radial artery is contraindicated- in cases of deficient collateral flow through the ulnar artery, as it can lead to ischemia and gangrene of the fingers [19].
 The patients should be screened before harvesting the radial artery to confirm the presence of a viable collateral circulation in the hand [8].
-It is mandatory to conduct the investigations like Allen test, angiography and colour doppler studies of the hand before starting any invasive procedures including the vascular surgeries.
-The knowledge about these variant arches is essential for the safe and successful out- come of the hand surgeries.
-The recent advances in microsurgical techniques for the reconstruction of hand and upper extremity after trauma and congenital deformities have necessitated better under- standing of the vascular patterns of the vessels.
-The doppler and angiographic studies allow visualization of vessels of the hand, but do not accurately assess the small connecting vessels [20-23].
+It is mandatory to conduct investigations like Allen test, angiography and colour doppler studies of the hand before starting any invasive procedures, including the vascular surgeries.
+The knowledge about these variant arches is essential for the safe and successful outcome of the hand surgeries.
+The recent advances in microsurgical techniques for the reconstruction of hand and upper extremity after trauma and congenital deformities have necessitated better understanding of the vascular patterns of the vessels.
+The Doppler and angiographic studies allow visualization of vessels of the hand, but do not accurately assess the small connecting vessels [20-23].
 The